 17. How Is Buffer Used In Amazon Web Services?

-Buffer is used to make the system more resilient to burst of traffic or load by synchronizing different components.
+Answer: Buffer is used to making the system more resilient to burst of traffic or load by synchronizing different components.
 The components always receive and process the requests in an unbalanced way.
 Buffer keeps the balance between different components and makes them work at the same speed to provide faster services.

 18. What Is VPC Peering?

 - A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IP addresses.
-And instances which is in VPC can communicate with each other as if they are within the same network.
+And instances which are in VPC can communicate with each other as if they are within the same network.

-- You can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account within a single region.
+- You can create a VPC peering connection between your VPCs, or with a VPC in another AWS account within a single region.